akinsho/toggleterm.nvim/README.md

 ```

 This will create a new terminal that runs the specified command once toggled
-if the `hidden` key is set to true this terminal will not be toggled by normal toggleterm
+if the `hidden` key is set to true.
+This terminal will not be toggled by normal toggleterm
-commands such as `:ToggleTerm` or the open mapping and will only open and close in response to a user
+commands such as `:ToggleTerm` or the open mapping.
+It will only open and close in response to a user
 specified mapping like the above.

 Alternatively the terminal can be specified with a count which is the number that can be used
 to trigger this specific terminal.
-This can then be triggered using the current count such e.g.
+This can then be triggered using the current count e.g.
 `:5ToggleTerm<CR>`

 ```lua
 local lazygit = Terminal:new({ cmd = "lazygit", count = 5 })
 ```

-You can also set a custom layout for a terminal
+You can also set a custom layout for a terminal.
 ```lua
 local lazygit = Terminal:new({
   cmd = "lazygit",